jellyfin/jellyfin-mpv-shim/README.md

 anything from Jellyfin and it will Direct Play.
 Subtitles are fully supported, and there are tools to manage them like no other Jellyfin client.

+You can help translate MPV Shim into your native language on [Jellyfin's Weblate instance](https://translate.jellyfin.org/projects/jellyfin/jellyfin-mpv-shim/)!

 ## Getting Started

 If you are on Windows, simply [download the binary](https://github.com/iwalton3/jellyfin-mpv-shim/releases).